 “Consumers are changing,” adds Krechowicz.
 “They’re asking more questions about a company’s carbon footprint before they part with their money.”

-By embracing sustainability, SMEs can position their businesses ahead of their competitors.
+By embracing sustainability, SMEs can get the edge over their competitors.
 In an era of heightened awareness about climate change, consumers will become loyal customers if they know that buying products or services won’t have a detrimental impact on the environment.

-Contact HSBC to find out more about how your business can set itself apart in a more sustainable world.
+Contact HSBC to find out more about how green can help your business get ahead of the game.

 © Copyright HSBC Bank Canada 2020 All rights reserved.
 No part of this document may be reproduced, stored, distributed or transmitted in any form without the prior written permission of HSBC Bank Canada.